NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- TextRenderer should only store white character bitmaps!
+They can then be drawn in color using glTexEnvf( GL_TEXTURE_ENV, GL_TEXTURE_ENV_MODE, GL_MODULATE );

 - messages (and persistent messages) should be associated with an instance, not with a viewer.
 The message should appear in the viewer if and only of the given instance is in the the viewer's parents.

 - black borders around the viewer when zooming out and multithreading is disabled